-If you have lost your DACA status or think you might be eligible for one of the forms of relief above, please call us.
-We provide free case evaluations with one of our experienced Arizona immigration attorneys.
+If you have lost your DACA status or think you might be eligible for one of the forms of relief above, please call a family-based immigration attorney at 602-910-4040.

 Anyone detained by Immigration and Customs Enforcement (ICE) can receive a bond or parole from their ICE Deportation Officer.
-Those who do not receive a bond from the ICE Deportation Officer can ask the Immigration Judge for a Custody Re-determination Hearing.
-This is also called a bond hearing.
+Those who don’t receive a bond from the ICE Deportation Officer can ask the immigration judge for a Custody Re-Determination Hearing.
+These are also called bond hearings.

-But, the Immigration Judge does not have jurisdiction to hold a bond hearing for every single person ICE detains.
-For someone charged as an “arriving alien”, the Immigration Judge likely lacks jurisdiction.
+But the immigration judge doesn’t have jurisdiction to hold bond hearings for every single person that ICE detains.
+For someone charged as an “arriving alien,” the immigration judge likely lacks jurisdiction.
 At the bond hearing, the judge will likely direct the person to speak with his or her bond officer.
 Additionally, individuals convicted of certain crimes are ineligible for a bond.
 This is often referred to as mandatory detention.

 For example, ICE will argue for mandatory detention for those with a drug conviction.
 This will strip the right to have a bond hearing.
 An experienced deportation defense attorney can evaluate someone’s prior conviction.
-One legal argument is that the conviction does not meet the federal definition of a controlled substance offense.
+One legal argument is that the conviction doesn’t meet the federal definition of a controlled substance offense.
 This gives the person entitlement to their bond hearing.
 From here, if the person’s conviction holds, this makes them ineligible for bond.
-An experienced criminal-immigration attorney should take the case, from here.
-Sometimes, they can open a Padilla claim to the criminal court.
+An amazing immigration attorney at our law firm should take the case from here.
+Sometimes, our immigration attorneys can open a Padilla claim to the criminal court.
 This will re-open the criminal case.

-Our office has significant experience in these cases.
+Our law firm has significant experience in these cases.
 We’ve even argued and won a case in front of the Arizona Supreme Court on this issue.
-The State of Arizona appealed the decision to the U.S. Supreme Court.
-But, the Supreme Court ruled in favor of our client and denied the request for cert from Arizona.
+The State of Arizona appealed the decision but the Supreme Court ruled in favor of our client and denied the request for a cert from Arizona.

-If someone is eligible for a bond hearing, the Immigration Judge will first determine if they are a danger.
-The judge will deny a bond if he or she finds the person to be a danger.
-Any arrest or criminal conviction will need to be directly addressed in front of the Judge.
-This will show that the detained person is, in fact, not a danger.
+If someone is eligible for a bond hearing, the immigration judge will first determine if they’re dangerous.
+The judge will certainly deny a bond if they find the person to be dangerous.
+Any arrest or criminal conviction will need to be directly addressed in front of the judge.
+This will show that the detained person is not dangerous.